-Welcome to the Native Gardens at The Nature Place
+Welcome to the Native Gardens

-The Nature Place is surrounded by eight native gardens containing a multitude of native species, habitats, and educational opportunities.
+The Nature Place is surrounded by seven native gardens containing a multitude of native species, habitats, and educational opportunities.
 While the gardens are maintained by the Master Gardeners and the Master Naturalist, they fit right into the existing ecosystem.
 Not only are these gardens beautiful, but they also demonstrate the healthy codependency between flora and fauna.
 Keep reading to learn more about these impressive gardens and what you can do to support native plants.

 Cream Wild Indigo (Baptisia leucophaea)